mymmrac/telego/README.md

 ```

 Also, just handling updates is useful, but handling specific updates like messages or callback queries in most of the
-cases are easies and provides cleaner code.
-So Telego provides specific handles for all files of `telego.Update`.
-See
+cases are more straightforward and provide cleaner code.

-list of all available handler types in [`telegohandler/update_handlers`](telegohandler/update_handlers.go), or define
+So Telego provides specific handles for all fields of `telego.Update`.
+See the list of all available handler types in
-your own.
+[`telegohandler/update_handlers`](telegohandler/update_handlers.go), or define your own.

 ```go
 package main